FlipsideCrypto/flow-models/models/descriptions/token_out_contract.md

 {% docs token_out_contract %}

-The smart contract address for the token that is being swapped out of the traders wallet.
+The smart contract address for the token being swapped out of the trader's wallet (or previous pool) in a DEX swap.
+Data type: STRING.
+Used to identify the specific token being sent out, supporting token-level analytics and swap path tracing.
+Example: 'A.1654653399040a61.FlowToken'.
+Directionality is always from the trader to the pool or next hop in multi-pool swaps.
-Token OUT / IN is from the perspective of the trader.
-So, an out token is leaving the wallet while the in token is being deposited to the wallet.
-This perspective is not changing for multi-pool trades - think of it directionally, the tokens continue flowing from out to in.
-Out of wallet, into pool, out of pool, into (another pool / wallet), with the final movement being tokens into final wallet.

 {% enddocs %}